-Melinda is the Chair of the Board.
-She was elected to serve in this capacity in 2014.
-Her personal story with Ohio’s death penalty is remarkable.
+Melinda is the Board Chair.
+Her personal experience with Ohio’s death penalty and wrongful conviction led her to action.
 Melinda’s mother, Judith Johnson, was murdered in 1998.
-Melinda spent the next eight years of her life working to prove the innocence of her then-husband Clarence Elkins, who was wrongfully convicted of the murder.
+Melinda spent the next eight years working to prove the innocence of her then-husband Clarence Elkins.
 Melinda’s family began to move forward with their lives in 2008 when the true culprit was brought to justice.
 Her exhaustive work, and that of the Ohio Innocence Project, led to the exoneration of Clarence Elkins in 2005.

 The Rev. Dr. Mendle Adams

-Rev. Dr. Mendle Adams joined OTSE’s board of directors in December 2013.
-He is an ordained minister of the United Church of Christ with degrees from Indiana Wesleyan University, Christian Theological Seminary, Aquinas College and Harvard University.
+Mendle is an ordained minister of the United Church of Christ with degrees from Indiana Wesleyan University, Christian Theological Seminary, Aquinas College and Harvard University.
 He received his doctorate of sacred letters from Temple Bible College & Seminary of Cincinnati, Ohio.

-Reverend Adams has pastored churches in Indiana, North Dakota, Kansas, Oklahoma, Kentucky and Ohio.
+Mendle has pastored churches in Indiana, North Dakota, Kansas, Oklahoma, Kentucky and Ohio.
 While serving as Ecumenical Campus Minister at Oklahoma State University, professor Adams received training and certification from the Supreme Court of Oklahoma for training of Mediators for the Oklahoma Justice System.
 His ministries have included travels to Palestine/Israel, The Philippines, Nicaragua, and the Ukraine.
-He is a published co-author of the confirmation/pastors class text book, Touching Center: Adventures in Christ Consciousness.
+He is a published co-author of the text book Touching Center: Adventures in Christ Consciousness.